wushilin/nginx-cm/README.md

 ### 2. ngguard (Guardian)

 An agent that runs alongside Nginx on your edge/proxy servers.
+This should be built with a docker image or something. this is the master process that controls nginx process.
+It is watch guardian, or control process that mainly react to config changes.

 **Features:**
 - **Automatic Updates:** Polls S3 for configuration changes.